Disability Support Services

 • We will retain all disability documentation for seven years after students leave the college.

-• A Faculty Notification Letter provides your instructors with an introduction to your approved accommodations and how the accommodation process works.
+• The letter provides instructors with a list of your approved accommodations and other relevant information regarding the implementation of them.
 It does NOT indicate your disability.

 The DSS Accommodations Portal is the online system that allows students to access and manage their accommodations and communications with the DSS office.
 Through the portal, students can: